-You can enter the Active Cameo mode by pressing the 🗗 button in any multi-view format.
+You can enter the Active Cameo mode by pressing the 🖃 button in any multi-view format.
 The gray-highlight box at the bottom of video indicates the active cameo, and pressing the arrow buttons moves the active cameo.
 Pressing the 🖃 button while in the Active Cameo mode exits the Active Cameo mode.
-The active cameo mode will keep up 15 seconds if there is no consequent operation.
+The active cameo mode will remain in effect for 15 seconds if there is no further action.

 In active cameo mode, press the camera button you want to show that video at active cameo.
 After setting the camera number at active cameo, the DVR moves the active cameo to the next cameo.
-You can change the screen layout in this way.
+You can change the screen layout using this process.